tivrfoa/SQLite/README.md

 * To build a custom sync workflow with direct SQLite schema control: use **session extension** plus **cr‑sqlite** or analog.

 ---

-Would you like clickable installation instructions, example usage code, or guidance choosing the best fit for your use case?

 [1]: https://github.com/mycelial/mycelite?utm_source=chatgpt.com "Mycelite is a SQLite extension that allows you to synchronize ..."
 [2]: https://news.ycombinator.com/item?id=36475081&utm_source=chatgpt.com "Mycelite: SQLite extension to synchronize changes ... - Hacker News"